 More like this: How to Detox off Suboxone® With Naltrexone

-Remarkably, when queried in the months following our rapid detox procedure, our patients almost invariably describe manageable pain levels by simply using over-the-counter (OTC) medications or mind-body techniques such as yoga and mindfulness-based programs.
+Remarkably, when queried in the months following our rapid detox procedure using the Coleman Method, our patients almost invariably describe manageable pain levels by simply using over-the-counter (OTC) medications or mind-body techniques such as yoga and mindfulness-based programs.

-It is frightening for a person to consider stopping a medication they've depended on for years.
-If you would like to learn more about The Coleman method, please call our office at 877-77-3389 or schedule a callback.
+It is frightening for a person to consider stopping a prescription pain medication they've depended on for years.
+If you would like to learn more about the Coleman method, please call our office at 877-77-3389 or schedule a callback.

 Until then, stay safe!